Subagents and Orchestration

 - Research subagent does research, returns clean summary

-- Main Claude receives summary, context stays clean
+- Your main session receives the summary; its context stays clean

 - Planning subagent drafts pitch with fresh context